VFX Supervisor Laurent Spillemaecker on “The Umbrella Academy” Season 2

 How were the superpowered siblings over at The Umbrella Academy going to top season 1’s armageddon-causing shenanigans?
 How about by dropping the whole family in Dallas, in the early 1960s, and setting their family squabbles in the context of the JFK assassination?
 The second season of Steve Blackman and Jeremy Slater’s Netflix’s show, based on the comic book series by Gerard Way, managed to deliver on the promise of season one by forcing the super sibs to face not only their own demons but take stock of some of America’s demons to boot.
 It also gave them not one but two apocalypses to try and avert, a trio of Swedish assassins to deal with, and their many personal failings to try and work out.

-Recreating early 1960s Dallas, restaging the JFK assassination, and rewarding viewers with all those superpowers they’ve come to love and expect from the Hargreeves family fell on the shoulders of folks like VFX supervisor Laurent Spillemaecker.
+Recreating early 1960s Dallas, restaging the JFK assassination, and rewarding viewers with all those superpowers they’ve come to love and expect from the Hargreeves family fell on the shoulders of folks like VFX supervisor Laurent Spillemaecker, who works for Folks VFX.
 While season one focused on the seven siblings that Sir Reginald Hargreeves (Colm Feore) raised to become a crime-fighting super-team and the apocalypse their family squabbling brought about, season two forces the family to come together to try and stop armageddon—again—this time with JFK’s 1963 motorcade through Dallas’s Dealey Plaza as the fulcrum around which their actions spin.

 We spoke to Spillemaecker about turning a small town in Ontario, Canada into mid-20th-century Dallas, recreating one of the most infamous days in American history, and more.